How to Design a Boardroom that Ensures Productive and Successful Meetings

 The room also has to provide adequate space for seating, taking your largest meetings into account, plus that extra space to move around.
 A general rule of thumb is to create a space that has extra room rather than packing people in tight.

 Because people often give presentations in a boardroom, there should be a natural focal point that all chairs can be positioned to look at.
-This is why so often you will see rectangle or oval-shaped tables in a boardroom.
-It allows everyone to pivot in one direction to keep eyes on the presenter/speaker.
+This is why you will often see rectangular or oval-shaped tables in a boardroom.
+It allows everyone to pivot in one direction to keep their eyes on the presenter/speaker.

 It’s also a nice touch to install a beverage station in the room.
 You can provide a fresh supply of hot and cold drinks, which will help to keep everyone alert and focused.